Zero4793/Zeros-Assortment/README.md

 name?
 	gives mult of its rank instead of chips
 ## Misc
-Joker fusion, some method of combining related jokers into new ones, perhaps if have each of a set unlock the fusion in shop or straight add it to next shop
-	shortcut & 4 fingers?
 Limitless Endless mode; once you reach endless, limits are removed. joker slots/money gain/etc. a reward for winning. either setting that alters endless, or another option on win screen
 Equinox & Solstice does what?
 Vampire Blind